I broke up with winter in January 2014. It was a toxic relationship that should have ended long before that—but better late than never!

 At the south end of the key, Turtle Beach is vastly overshadowed by renown Siesta Beach, but also draws a crowd due to its campground and adjacency to Siesta.
 In fact, it’s just as impossible to find parking here during peak season.
 But, the vastly smaller parking lot and limited vacation properties ensure it’ll always be a quieter alternative to Siesta.

 If its name gives you California vibes, you won’t be disappointed.
 From the iconic, sky high palm trees lining the downtown streets, to that sky blue lifeguard stand, Venice Beach definitely reminds me of Cali.
 Walk south to Sharky’s on the Pier and absolutely walk the pier.
 Okay, so it can’t compare to the one in Santa Monica, but it’s still a must-do.
 By then, you’ll be hungry, and Sharky’s also won’t disappoint.
 Have a dog?
-Beyond the pier, your four-legged fur baby can enjoy the beach, too!
+Beyond the pier, to the south is a dog-friendly section of beach!